-According to a desktop analysis (using Cape Farm Mapper), the area in which the development falls is mapped to fall within the Goukamma Dune Thicket vegetation type / ecosystem (SANBI BGIS 2018), which has an Ecological Threat Status of Least Concern i.e. not endangered.
+According to a desktop analysis (using Cape Farm Mapper), the area in which the development falls is mapped as Goukamma Dune Thicket vegetation type / ecosystem (SANBI BGIS 2018), which has an Ecological Threat Status of Least Concern i.e. not threatened / endangered.
 The area is dominated by small trees and woody shrubs with asteraceous fynbos found in between (Dr David Hoare, 2021).
 Areas of Garden Route Shale Fynbos and Southern Afrotemperate Forest are mapped to occur to the north of the property, while Cape Seashore Vegetation is mapped as a band along of the coast to the south.
-Refer to the Biodiversity Plans in Appendix 2 attached & Figure 6 below.
-Vlok's vegetation mapping indicates the property falling within Wilderness Forest Thicket, which is dominated by evergreen, sclerophyllous or succulent trees, shrubs and vines.
-See Figure 7 below.
+Refer to the Biodiversity Plans in Appendix 2 attached & Figure 7 below.
+Vlok's vegetation mapping indicates the property falling within Wilderness Forest Thicket, which is dominated by evergreen, sclerophyllous or succulent trees, shrubs and vines, whilst the southern boundary of the erf is zoned as Primary Marine Dune.
+This is a more accurate reflection of what occurs on the property.
+See Figure 8 below.